Mount Alam kuh in Iran

-Alam Kuh, is the name of a huge mountain in northern Iran, in Mazandaran province located in the Takht-e Soleyman massif mountain chain.
-Takhte-e Soliman is also a part of the west Alborz Mountain range.
+Alam Kuh, is the name of a huge mountain in northern Iran, in Mazandaran province, located in the Takht-e Soleyman massif mountain chain.
+Takht-e Soliman is also a part of the west Alborz Mountain range.
 Alam Kuh’s altitude is 4,850 m above sea level and is the second highest mountain in Iran after Damavand Mountain (5,610 m).
-Alam kuh is known as the Alps of Iran, which is the main center for professional Iranian climbers and hikers.
+Mount Alam Kuh is known as the Alps of Iran, which is the main center for professional Iranian climbers and hikers.

-One can describe the north face of Mt Alam Kuh as a steep, enormous vertical wall.
+The north face of Mt Alam Kuh is a steep, enormous vertical wall.
 This feature has made it famous for climbers around the world looking for something different.
 The height of this granite rock rises to about 480 m to reach the summit.
 One of the main highlights is that the base of the wall starts from 4,400 m above sea level.
 Climbers have found this formation extremely inspiring and challenging.
-Since 1936 there are several routes to choose from, all created by famous international and local climbers.
+Since 1936, there have been several routes to choose from, all created by famous international and local climbers.
 They are still ongoing.

 Apart from this, there is another trail to ascend the peak starting from a city near the Caspian Sea called Kelardasht.
-Most local climbers choose this route for ascending the summit during the summer time.
-Locals call this route Hesarchal which is in the south face of Alam Kuh as it is the easiest and shortest route compared to the other trails.
-Below is the link for that trek, (an excellent choice for an acclimatization programme before taking MT Damavand Ascend tour).
+Most local climbers choose this route for ascending the summit during the summertime.
+Locals call this route Hesarchal which is on the south face of Alam Kuh as it is the easiest and shortest route compared to the other trails.
+Below is the link for that trek, (an excellent choice for an acclimatization program before taking the MT Damavand Ascend tour).